Magee Marsh May 11, 2013

 Hoary Redpoll, after 10 minutes of watching the feeders.
 I left around 2:30, happy with two life

+birds, giving me 370. eBird list can be seen here.
 I was also able to get some photos of the Bohemian.

 Although these are cropped and the lighting is horrible, they still show the obvious field marks of the bird.